sahil-gidwani/node-version-management/README.md

 node versioning.js --version=0.0.0
 ```

-*If a version is not provided the initial version is set to 1.0.0
+If a version is not provided the initial version is set to 1.0.0

 #### 2. Increment Version

 Increment the latest version:
-(By default increments the latest version by 0.0.1)

 ```
 node versioning.js
 ```

+The default behaviour is to increment the latest version by 0.0.1

 #### 3. Set Version